A one-stop source about accessory dwelling units, multigenerational homes, laneway houses, ADUs, granny flats, in-law units…

 Here are two examples, one above a garage and the other a small cottage.

-Though accessory dwellings fell out of favor in the 60′s and 70′s, they’re coming back, and they have lots of names.
+Though accessory dwellings are an old idea (think of the old alley apartments in DC, or the carriage houses you see in fine old Seattle homes), they fell out of favor in the middle of the 20th century.
+Now, however, they’re coming back, and they have lots of names.
 Planners call them ADUs (Accessory Dwelling Units), but they’re also known as granny flats, in-law units, laneway houses, secondary dwelling units, and a hundred other names.
+ADUs can be tiny houses, but tiny houses aren’t always ADUs

-People build them for lots of reasons, but the most common are flexibility in housing and gaining income via rent.
+People build them for lots of reasons, but the most common goals, according to one study, are gaining income via rent and housing a family member.

 Flexibility in housing makes sense for environmental, lifestyle, and financial reasons.
 Though many people buy houses and live in them for decades, their actual needs change over time.
 But the way that houses are currently built doesn’t reflect those changes, especially the way households may spend decades with just 1 or 2 members.
 Many American houses are too big for 1- or 2-person households, which is too bad, because size is probably the biggest single factor in the environmental impact of a house.